lilydjwg/dotvim/pack/general/start/diffchar.vim/README.md

 window.
 When [!] is used, nothing is shorten and all lines are displayed.

-This plugin has been using "An O(NP) Sequence Comparison Algorithm" developed by S.Wu, et al., which always finds an optimum sequence quickly.
-But for longer lines and less-similar files, it takes time to complete the diff tracing.
-To make it more efficient, this plugin splits the tracing with the external diff command.
-Firstly applies the internal O(NP) algorithm.
-If not completed within the time specified by a `g:DiffSplitTime`, continuously switches to the diff command at that point, and then joins both results.
-This approach provides a stable performance and reasonable accuracy, because the diff command effectively optimizes between them.
-Its default is 100 ms, which would be useful for smaller files.
-If prefer to always apply the internal algorithm for accuracy (or the diff command for performance), set some large value (or 0) to it.
+This plugin has been using "An O(NP) Sequence Comparison Algorithm" developed by S.Wu, et al., which always finds an optimum sequence.
+But if there are many lines to be detected, it takes time to complete the diff tracing.
+To make it more efficient, this plugin tries to use the external diff command if available.

 This plugin works on each tab page individually.
 You can use a tab page variable (t:), instead of a global one (g:), to specify different options on each tab page.
+Note that this plugin can not handle more than two diff mode windows in a tab page.
+If it would happen, to prevent any trouble, all highlighted DiffChar units are to be reset in the tab page.

 This plugin has been always positively supporting mulltibyte characters.